Overview of Implant Placement

 Who Actually Performs The Implant Placement?

 Dental Implants are a team effort between an Oral and Maxillofacial Surgeon and a Restorative Dentist.
-While Dr. Moya performs the actual implant surgery, and initial tooth extractions with bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+While Dr. Moya and Dr. Maida perform the actual implant surgery, and initial tooth extractions with bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

-Dr. Moya performs in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Dr. Moya and Dr. Maida perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 He uses only the latest and most innovative techniques to assure your well-being and the overall success of your procedure.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the skull, hip or tibia.

 What Type Of Anesthesia Is Used?